Submit a Question |

 Many people think tuberculosis (TB) is a disease cured long ago, but that’s not actually true.
-Around the world, TB never went away and given our increasingly global community, it remains a public health threat in the U.S. It’s estimated that here in the U.S. alone, 10 to 15 million Americans are infected with this disease and each year, close to 9 million new cases of TB occur with approximately 1.4 million deaths worldwide.
-There are also forms of TB that are drug resistant, or even worse - multi-drug resistant.
+Around the world, TB never went away and given our increasingly global community, it remains a public health threat in the U.S. It’s estimated that here in the U.S. alone, 10 to 15 million Americans are infected with this disease and each year, more than 9 million new cases of TB occur with approximately 1.5 million deaths worldwide.
+There are also forms of TB that are drug resistant, or even worse—multi-drug resistant.
 This means that some of the drugs used to treat the infection cannot fight the TB germs in the body.

 A World Health Organization (WHO) reports that in some areas of the world, from 1 in 3 to 5 cases are a form of the disease that can no longer be treated with standard drug regimens.

 We need Congress to step up and fully fund efforts to get this disease under control.

 With adequate funding, scientists and public health officials can:

 Please contact your representatives in Washington today to urge them to fully fund the critical TB programs at the Centers for Disease Control and Prevention (CDC) as well as at the U.S. Agency for International Development so we can put TB behind us for good.

 Dear [Decision Maker],

 If you take action and have not already registered, you will receive periodic updates and communications from American Lung Association.

 Sign up for the latest about lung health and healthy air